-What’s in alcohol – and top 20 facts you may or may not know
+What’s in alcohol – and top 20 facts

 It’s funny that people don’t really know that much about alcohol apart from drinking it and in more recent times that it is “good in hand gel”.
 What’s in alcohol rarely gets asked along with many other weird facts about it.